elastic/TSDB-migration-test-kit/README.md

 The algorithm for the program is as follows:
 1. Given the data stream name, we get all its indices.
-2. Given the documents index number provided by the user, we obtain the index name from the list we got on step 1.
+2. Given the documents index number provided by the user (or the default, 0), we obtain the index name from the list we got on step 1.
-3. Given the settings/mappings index number provided by the user, we obtain the index name from the list we got on step 1.
+3. Given the settings/mappings index number provided by the user (or the default, the last index available in the data stream), we obtain the index name from the list we got on step 1.
 4. We retrieve the mappings and settings from the index we got on step 3.
 5. We update those same settings so TSDB is enabled.